-To begin, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
+To begin, click the Small, Medium, or Large link, or HTML5/Mobile link under the picture of the game.
 This opens the game in a pop-up window.
-Wait for the game to load, select your options, then click the "Start Game" button.

 Don't let the rather simplistic appearance fool you.
 This version of Tetris has tons of options.
 See below for details.

 HOW TO PLAY.
 NUMBER OF PLAYERS.
 Click the One Player or Two Player button to set the number of players.
 In two-player mode, you can choose separate keyboard commands for each player.